-Together, we are working to build a better, more inclusive society where all people have the jobs and support they need to get ahead—and the pride, purpose, and path to self-sufficiency they’ve earned.
+Together, we are working to build a better, more inclusive society where all people have the jobs and support they need to get ahead—and the pride, purpose, and path to self-sufficiency they deserve.

-Since 1997, REDF has partnered with 201 social enterprises in 30 states.
-These businesses have earned $886 million in revenue and employed over 42,000 people (and counting).
+Since 1997, REDF has partnered with 215 social enterprises in 30 states and the District of Columbia.
+These businesses have earned over $1 billion in revenue and employed over 60,000 people (and counting).

 The broader impact is in lives transformed, as people find not just work, but hope, pride, belonging, and a path to self-sufficiency.
 When people work, we leverage all of the talent available to our country.
 Families and communities are stronger—and so is our society.

 When more people contribute their talents to the economy, everyone wins.

 Employment social enterprise has a tremendous multiplier effect, reducing dependence on public funds, increasing self-reliance, and building a more inclusive society.